What a Newborn LLM Wants From a COG

 1. What is this thing?
 (Meaning)

-Tell me explicitly what object I am looking at, what category it belongs to, what role it plays in the world, and what domain it lives in.
+Tell me explicitly what object I'm looking at, what category it belongs to, what role it plays in the world, and what domain it covers.

-I do not want to infer identity from tone or layout.
-I want it stated.
-The declared identity is the floor of every good decision I will make next.
+I don't want to infer identity from tone or layout.
+I need it stated.
+The declared identity is the floor of every good decision I'll make next.

 2. What is inside it?
 (Structure)